 Our partners are Vermont organizations that work with Let’s Grows Kids to make sure their communities and networks are informed about the public education campaign and understand the importance of the early years.
-Visit our Resources page to connect with these organizations and many others in Vermont who can provide additional information about early development, nutrition, early education and brain science.
+Visit our Handouts page to connect with these organizations and many others in Vermont who can provide additional information about early development, nutrition, early education and brain science.

 Building Bright Futures (BBF) is a public-private nonprofit organization that serves a dual role as the State Early Childhood Advisory Council and the governance structure for the early childhood system in Vermont.
 BBF is comprised of one lead state council and 12 regional councils across Vermont, who provide feedback about the needs and desires of their local communities to the state council.
-The overarching goal of BBF is to promote improvements in access, quality and affordability of prevention and intervention services for families and young children ages zero to six.
+The overarching goal of BBF is to promote improvements in access, quality and affordability of prevention and intervention services for families and young children ages birth to six.
 While the BBF councils work to cast a far-reaching safety net to all families, they give special focus to the hard-to-reach, poor and isolated rural communities in Vermont.
 To learn more about Building Bright Futures, visit: http://buildingbrightfutures.org/.
 Building Bright Futures

 The Vermont Family and Medical Leave Insurance (VT FaMLI) Coalition is an alliance of organizations committed to establishing a statewide family and medical leave insurance program.
 This program would allow Vermonters to have access to paid, job-protected leave.
 This leave would cover time to bond with or care for a newborn, recover from a serious long-term illness or injury, or care for a family member with a serious long-term illness or injury.
 To learn more about the VT FaMLI Coalition, visit: http://www.voicesforvtkids.org/vtfamilyleave/vtfamilyleave_coalition/ FaMLI Coalition